29 aug 2023

 Being a student nowadays, you’re likely familiar with PDF editors and use at least one.
 In the grand scheme of things, modern education is going in a paperless direction making a PDF editor an indispensable tool.
 However, if you’re limiting yourself to a desktop app only, you’re likely missing out—after all, we spend the majority of our screen time on mobile devices.
 In this post, we’ll tell you about an awesome free PDF editor for students that works on mobile devices.

-Do you ever think about how much time you spend commuting or waiting in line?
-Additionally, there are often lengthy events we have to attend that would be better spent brainstorming 100 creative ways to use rubber ducks in outer space.
+Do you ever think about how much time you spend commuting to the university or waiting in line?
+Additionally, there are often lengthy university events we have to attend that would be better spent brainstorming 100 creative ways to use rubber ducks in outer space.
 Why not use that time to knock out a few study tasks and make room for something you enjoy more than studies later?
-Now, we’re not saying you have to work 100% of the time, but you should be able to be productive if you want to—that’s the crucial part!
+Now, we’re not suggesting that you have to study 100% of the time, but you should be able to work on school assignments when you want to—that’s the crucial part!

 If you’ve been on the hunt for a comprehensive and—very importantly—free PDF editor for students that works seamlessly on mobile devices, you can find it and much more in iScanner: